Roger A. Page: Tennessee Court of Criminal Appeals

 Prior to assuming a seat on the Supreme Court, Page served as an appellate judge on the Tennessee Court of Criminal Appeals from December 2011 to February 2016 where he wrote more than 330 appellate opinions.
 In 1998, he was elected to the position of circuit court judge where he presided over both civil and criminal trials in the 26th Judicial District, which includes Chester, Henderson and Madison counties.
 He served in that position from August 1998 to December 2011.

 Tennessee Supreme Court

 Page was sworn in as a member of the Tennessee Supreme Court in February 2016.
 He was appointed to this position by Governor Bill Haslam.
-He was the first Justice to be confirmed by the state legislature under the state's appellate court selection process ratified by state voters in 2014.
-This amendment to the Constitution of Tennessee requires appointment by the governor and confirmation by the General Assembly.
+He was the first justice to be confirmed by the state legislature under the state's appellate court selection process ratified by state voters in 2014.
+This amendment to the Constitution of Tennessee requires an appointment by the governor and confirmation by the General Assembly.
 The legislature met on February 22, 2016, in a joint session where the Senate voted 30–0 and the House voted 97–0 to confirm the appointment.
 The confirmation also created a Republican majority for the first time in modern history on the five-member court.
 On August 24, 2021, Page was elected to be the next Chief Justice of the Tennessee Supreme Court, succeeding Jeffrey S. Bivins for a term commencing September 1, 2021.
+He served until 2023.
+Page retired from the court on August 31, 2024.